When execution drag is deeper than one initiative, turn it into a 30–60 day plan.

 Real patterns.
 Real business consequences.

-Micro-Proofs are short, outcome-focused examples that connect operational symptoms to execution delay, hidden labor, management overhead, and modernization risk.
+Micro-Proofs are short, outcome-focused examples that connect operational symptoms to execution delay, hidden labor, management overhead, reporting trust, and modernization risk.

 Validated mappings and ownership before scaling brittle integrations.